Where you can learn about cool places and events in our community

-There are currently 7 different types of plastics found in consumer goods packaging.
-If you look at the bottom of the container, you'll find the plastic number.
-1,2, and sometimes 5 have value.
-They can be processed into beads that can then be reused.
+are 7 different categories of plastics used in consumer goods packaging.
+If you look at the bottom of the container, you will find the plastic number.
+1,2, and sometimes 5 have value and are recycled.
+Durham Public Works collects them co-mingle with glass and metal every other week

 Corrugated cardboard usually consists of 3 layers and is easily identified by the corrugated middle layer.
 Think Amazon boxes and shipping containers.
 In order to be accepted, it must not be covered with dirt, wax, or food residue.